NekoDrone/dotfiles/README.md

 Uses Catppuccin Mocha as the base theme, and integrates it as much as I'm willing to at any given moment.

 Happy coding!

+## Troubleshooting

+1. For lazygit in floaterm, if you did not set Catppuccin Mocha correctly, it will appear really ugly (default lazygit theme).
+To fix this, see [here](https://github.com/catppuccin/lazygit)